 Speakers will be compensated as follows:

-Compensation listed above is only for primary speakers.
-Co-presenters can avail a 50% discount on their registrations.
-Hotel nights are capped at 3 nights for speakers with multiple accepted sessions.
-They cannot be accumulated beyond the cap or transferred to another person.
-Free registrations cannot be accumulated or transferred.
+The compensation indicated above is for primary speakers only.
+Hotel nights are capped at three nights for speakers with multiple accepted sessions, it cannot be accumulated beyond this nor transferred to another person.
+Also, free registrations cannot be accumulated or transferred.